sudzikcoin/SuverseDashboard/EMAIL_VERIFICATION_AUDIT.md

 3. Check Replit console logs for: `[EMAIL] Sending verification email to ...`
 4. Check Resend dashboard for the email record
 5. Check inbox for the verification email

+## Summary
+**Root Cause**: Email verification was routed through SendGrid (`lib/email/sendgrid.ts`), not Resend.
+User was checking Resend logs and not seeing any records because emails went through SendGrid.

+**Fix**: Changed `lib/auth/emailVerification.ts` to use the Resend client (`lib/email/resend.ts`) instead of SendGrid's `sendTransactionalEmail()` function.

+**Result**: All email verification emails for all user roles and all email domains now go through Resend with proper logging for debugging.